unusualfor/advanced-kubernetes/README.md

 ### Course Structure
 The course is divided into modules, each focusing on a key advanced concept:
 1. Helm
-2. Multus
+2. Istio
-3. Telemetry
+3. Telemetry (Prometheus, Grafana)
-4. Istio
+4. Operators

 Each module includes:
 - Conceptual overview